 - Add Ice? - Only add ice if using fresh fruit.
 The frozen fruit takes care of all the frosty chilled thickness you need.

 Note: The pictures in this post were updated in 2023 from its initial publish date in 2015.
 The recipe is nearly the same, just with the primary use of frozen fruit and the agave added.

 If you’ve enjoyed this recipe, I’d love for you to leave a star rating in the recipe card and/or a comment review below!

 Peach Mango Smoothie

-- 2 large carrots, peeled and chopped
+- 2 medium/large carrots peeled and roughly chopped

 Nutritional information is provided as an estimate.
 As it can vary due to many factors (brands used, quantities, etc.), we cannot guarantee its accuracy.Food Safety and Nutrition Disclaimer